epfl-ada/ada-2022-project-wizards2122/README.md

 # Research questions:
 1. Is there any evidence showing that the trend of pageviews associated with COVID-19 is related to COVID infections?
-If it does, what’s their causation?
+If it does, what’s their causality?
-2. How attention to mental illness has changed during the pandemic.
+2. How attention to health has changed during the pandemic.
 Are these changes mainly due to social and psychological changes caused by the epidemic lockdown or due to people’s panic about this new disease?
 3. The stringent policies implemented during the Coronavirus pandemic had reduced human movements.
 We wonder if there is a correlation between the Wiki pageviews and mobility change?
 If it does, what’s their causality and what can we infer from the data?